lukekenworthy/TranslatingTranslations/README.md

 Visualization for evaluating translations, combining close and distant reading techniques.
 Current data analyzes English and Spanish translations of part 1 of a Vatican Encyclical, Lumen Fidei.

 You can view a demo here: https://lukekenworthy.github.io/TranslatingTranslations/

+Luke Kenworthy: I contributed all of the data processing code for this project.